Elizabeth II: Pandemic and widowhood

-Platinum Jubilee
+Platinum Jubilee and beyond

-Elizabeth's Platinum Jubilee began on 6 February 2022, marking 70 years since she acceded to the throne on her father's death.
-On the eve of the date, she held a reception at Sandringham House for pensioners, local Women's Institute members and charity volunteers.
-In her accession day message, Elizabeth renewed her commitment to a lifetime of public service, which she had originally made in 1947.
+Elizabeth's Platinum Jubilee celebrations began on 6 February 2022, marking 70 years since her accession.
+In her accession day message, she renewed her commitment to a lifetime of public service, which she had originally made in 1947.

-Later that month, Elizabeth had "mild cold-like symptoms" and tested positive for COVID-19, along with some staff and family members.
-She cancelled two virtual audiences on 22 February, but held a phone conversation with British prime minister Boris Johnson the following day amid a crisis on the Russo-Ukrainian border, following which she made a donation to the Disasters Emergency Committee (DEC) Ukraine Humanitarian Appeal.
-On 28 February, she was reported to have recovered and spent time with her family at Frogmore.
-On 7 March, Elizabeth met Canadian prime minister Justin Trudeau at Windsor Castle, in her first in-person engagement since her COVID diagnosis.
-She later remarked that COVID infection "leave[s] one very tired and exhausted ...
-It's not a nice result".

-Elizabeth was present at the service of thanksgiving for Prince Philip at Westminster Abbey on 29 March, but was unable to attend the annual Commonwealth Day service that month or the Royal Maundy service in April.
-She missed the State Opening of Parliament in May for the first time in 59 years.
-(She did not attend in 1959 and 1963 as she was pregnant with Prince Andrew and Prince Edward, respectively.)
-In her absence, Parliament was opened by the Prince of Wales and the Duke of Cambridge as counsellors of state.
+Later that month, Elizabeth fell ill with COVID-19 along with several family members, but she only exhibited "mild cold-like symptoms" and recovered by the end of the month.
+She was present at the service of thanksgiving for her husband at Westminster Abbey on 29 March, but was unable to attend both the annual Commonwealth Day service that month and the Royal Maundy service in April, because of "episodic mobility problems".
+In May, she missed the State Opening of Parliament for the first time in 59 years.
+(She did not attend the state openings in 1959 and 1963 as she was pregnant with Prince Andrew and Prince Edward, respectively.)
+Later that month she made a surprise visit to Paddington Station and officially opened the Elizabeth line, named in her honour.